 A more specific test for the presence of saliva is the RSID-Saliva immunological test card.
 This card tests for the presence of human salivary α-amylase and is sensitive to 1 microliter of saliva.
 A limited number of other substances such as breast milk and fecal material have been known to yield positive results with the RSID-Saliva test.
 However, a positive phadebas test in combination with a strongly positive RSID-Saliva test can lend greater support to the presence of saliva than a phadebas test alone.

-Although no confirmatory test for the presence of vaginal fluid is currently available commercially to forensic laboratories, two presumptive tests for the presence of vaginal cells are available.
-Advanced Serology is one of the few, if not the only, lab in the country that offers both of these tests for the presence of vaginal fluid.
+Although no confirmatory test for the presence of vaginal fluid is currently available commercially to forensic laboratories, a presumptive test for the presence of vaginal cells is available.
+Ryan Forensic is one of the few labs in the country that offers this test.

 Testing for the presence of vaginal fluid can be crucial in cases where a female victim has been raped by an object (such as a bottle, broomstick, or similar) or has been digitally penetrated.
 While the female victim’s DNA profile might be readily obtained from an object or from the fingers of a suspect, without testing for the presence of vaginal fluid, it can easily be argued that the DNA consistent with the victim is due to the presence of another body fluid (such as saliva on a drinking bottle or skin cells on an object like a broom).
 A positive indication for vaginal cells can help bolster the prosecution’s case, whereas the absence of this material might add support to the defense’s theory that the DNA consistent with the victim on the suspect’s hands is merely due to contact DNA or saliva.